Cox rings of surfaces and the anticanonical Iitaka dimension: The structure of the effective cone

 for countably many $[D_i]\in E(X)$ which can have accumulation points only on the hyperplane $K_X^{\perp}$.
 This implies that $z_-=z_++e'$, where $z_+\in \overline{\Eff(X)}_{\geq 0}$ and $e'\in \overline{E(X)}_{\leq 0}$.
 If $z_-$ is an extremal ray of $\overline{\Eff(X)}$, then $z_-=e'$ is an extremal ray of $\overline{E(X)}_{<-\epsilon/2}=E(X)_{<-\epsilon/2}$ by the Cone theorem.
 Then, since $z_-$ is an extremal ray, we get $z_-^2<0$, which is a contradiction.

 We proved that neither $\partial L_a(X)_{<0}$ nor $\partial L_a(X)_{>0}$ can be at the boundary of the effective cone, thus $L_a(X)\subset\overline{E(X)}$. \end{proof}

-\begin{corollary} Let $X$ be a smooth rational surface with $\kappa(-K_X)\geq 0$, then the following are equivalent \begin{enumerate} \item $\Eff(X)$ is rational polyhedral, \item $X$ contains finitely many $(-1)$ and $(-2)$-curves. \end{enumerate} \end{corollary} \begin{proof} If $\rho(X)\leq 2$, then both the conditions are obviously satisfied.
+\begin{corollary} Let $X$ be a smooth rational surface with $\kappa(-K_X)\geq 0$, then the following are equivalent \begin{enumerate} \item $\Eff(X)$ is rational polyhedral, \item $X$ contains finitely many $(-1)$ and $(-2)$-curves. \end{enumerate} \end{corollary} \begin{proof} If $\rho(X)\leq 2$, then $X$ is a toric surface, either the projective plane or a Hirzebruch surface, so that both the conditions are obviously satisfied.
 So now we assume that $\rho(X)\geq 3$.
-The implication $(i)\Rightarrow (ii)$ is given by Proposition~\ref{eff-rays}.
+The implication $(i)\Rightarrow (ii)$ is given by Proposition~\ref{eff-rays}, since the classes of $(-1)$ and $(-2)$-curves span extremal rays of the effective cone.
 To prove the converse, by Theorem \ref{effc} it is enough to prove that $E(X)$ is rational polyhedral, or equivalently that $X$ contains finitely many classes of integral curves with negative self-intersection.
 The set of such classes in ${E(X)}_{>0}$ is finite, since the corresponding curves belong to the base locus of an effective multiple of $-K_X$.
 By the Cone Theorem and \cite[Lemma~6.2]{deb} the curves with negative self-intersection with classes in ${E(X)}_{<0}$ are rational, thus they are $(-1)$-curves by adjunction formula.
 Finally, a curve with negative self-intersection and orthogonal to $K_X$ is a $(-2)$-curve.
-This concludes the proof. \end{proof}
+Thus we conclude by observing that $E(X)\subseteq\Eff(X)\subseteq\overline{\Eff(X)}=\overline{E(X)}=E(X)$. \end{proof}

 \begin{remark} If $\kappa(-K_X)=2$, then $\Eff(X)$ is rational polyhedral~\cite[Prop.~3.3]{na}.
 The effective cone of a smooth rational surface $X$ with $\kappa(-K_X)=1$ is not necessarily polyhedral.
 Consider as an example the blow-up $X$ of $\pp^2$ at the nine intersection points $\{p_1,\dots,p_9\}=C_1\cap C_2$ of two general plane cubics.
-Due to the generality assumption on the $C_i$, there are no reducible elements in the linear series $|-K_X|$, so that all the fibers of $\varphi_{|-K_X|}: X\to\pp^1$ are integral.
+Due to the generality assumption on the $C_i$'s, there are no reducible elements in the linear series $|-K_X|$, so that all the fibers of $\varphi_{|-K_X|}: X\to\pp^1$ are integral.
 Hence the class $-K_X$ is an extremal ray of the effective cone.
 By Proposition~\ref{eff-rays} and the fact that $K_X^2=0$, we deduce that $\Eff(X)$ is not polyhedral (see also~\cite[Cor.
 3.2]{to1}). \end{remark}